What are workflows? A recipe analogy

 We can turn these 8 steps into a Conductor workflow.

-If you'd like to see the definition of this workflow, you can check out the code on the Orkes Playground.
+If you'd like to see the definition of this workflow, you can check out the code on the Orkes Developer Edition.
 It's free to sign up.

 This workflow shows clear steps with arrows pointing to the next step - so it is visually possible to see how the workflow will progress.